Moore Cove Falls: guide to a kid-friendly hike (2022)

 Parking at Moore Cove Falls

-If coming from Pisgah Forest, NC, you’ll see a designated paring area as you arrive and you should be able to pull over.
+If coming from Pisgah Forest, NC, you’ll see a designated parking area as you arrive and you should be able to pull over.
+You’ll park by the river and then cross this river by foot at the trailhead.
+Be careful when driving up because there are often people near the cars and walking around.
+Drive up slowly!

 Moore Cove Falls is a well-maintained, relatively easy hike with a great waterfall about 0.6 miles in.
 The trail is not too strenuous, though it has a few moderate inclines.

 It typically takes us around 25 minutes to get to the waterfall (the turnaround point) with our kids.
-Our oldest (4) walks and we carry our youngest in this backpack carrier.
-It’s not a top of the line carrier, but it’s cost-effective and great for shorter hikes.
+Our oldest (5) walks and we carry our youngest in this backpack carrier.
+It’s not a top-of-the-line carrier, but it’s cost-effective and great for shorter hikes.

 Frequently Asked Questions